 Mix it all together and let it sit overnight.

 Delicious breakfast ready to go in the morning.
 Feeling extra fancy?
 Put some blueberries and strawberries in your bowl.

 Smoothies can be easily thrown together in single batches, placed into a freezer, and ready to go.
 I’ll go to Sam’s and get an enormous tub of spinach and frozen fruit, place all my smoothie ingredients in a reusable freezer bags, and then be done with it.

-I like to toss in some protein powders and various accoutrements.
-Generally speaking, I don’t enjoy eating leafy greens so smoothies are an excellent opportunity to hide them inside of some blended berries and peanut butter.
+I like to toss in some protein powders and various accouterments.
+Generally speaking, I don’t enjoy eating leafy greens, so smoothies are an excellent opportunity to hide them inside some blended berries and peanut butter.

 My go-to smoothie recipe is:

 - 1 cup unsweetened almond milk

 - 1 banana

 - 1 cup of frozen strawberries or blueberries (or both)

 - Two scoops of Orgain Organic Protein Powder (Creamy Chocolate Fudge)